foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/start_mock_call.md

 > `fn start_mock_call(contract_address: ContractAddress, function_name: felt252, ret_data: Array::<felt252>)`

-Mocks external function `function_name` for a contract at the given address.
+Mocks function `function_name` of a contract at the given address.
 The function `function_name` will return data provided in `ret_data` argument.

+If contract is deployed at given address, mocked function won't be executed.
+Address with no contract can be mocked as well.
 Mock can be canceled with [`stop_mock_call`](./stop_mock_call.md).

 - `contract_address` - target contract address